How to Choose Tools Wisely and Build Fast-Working React Native Apps

 More traffic flowing over the bridge means less space for other things

-Passing more traffic over the bridge means that there is less space for other important things that React Native may want to transfer at that time.
+Passing more traffic over the bridge means there is less space for other important things that React Native may want to transfer at that time.
 As a result, your application may become unresponsive to gestures or other interactions while you’re performing native calls.

 If you are seeing a degraded UI performance while executing certain native calls over the bridge or seeing substantial CPU consumption, you should take a closer look at what you are doing with the external libraries.
 It is very likely that there is more being transferred than it should be.

 When building a native module, it is tempting to proxy the call immediately to the native side and let it do the rest.
-However, there are cases such as invalid arguments, that end up causing an unnecessary round-trip over the bridge only to learn that we didn’t provide the correct set of arguments.
+However, there are cases like invalid arguments, that end up causing an unnecessary round-trip over the bridge only to learn that we didn’t provide the correct set of arguments.

 That operation will perform without any issues, even though we haven’t passed the complete list of arguments needed for it to work.
 The error will arrive in the next tick when the native side processes the call and receives an exception from the native module.